 The Qwiic system makes I2C on your Raspberry Pi a breeze.
-All you need is a Raspberry Pi with 2x20 GPIO header to plug the HAT into.
-This kit can also be used with the NVIDIA Jetson Nano Developer Kit and Google Coral Development Board since they utilize the same 2x20 GPIO header!
+All you need is a Raspberry Pi with a 2x20 GPIO header to plug the HAT into.
+This kit can also be used with the NVIDIA Jetson Nano Developer Kit and Google Coral Development Board, since they utilize the same 2x20 GPIO header!
 Make sure to check the Includes Tab to see everything that comes in the box!

 The SparkFun Qwiic connect system is an ecosystem of I2C sensors, actuators, shields and cables that make prototyping faster and less prone to error.
 All Qwiic-enabled boards use a common 1mm pitch, 4-pin JST connector.
 This reduces the amount of required PCB space, and polarized connections mean you can’t hook it up wrong.